 - A statement from the gift funds donor that the gift funds is not a loan and a gift and that no repayment is not expected

-- The gift funds donor’s signature
+- The gift funds the donor’s signature

-The address of the property being purchased
+The address of the property being purchased.

 Amount Of Gift Funds For Down Payment On Home Purchase Depends On Loan Type

-With Conventional Loans, if you are buying a home and putting 20% down payment or more, than the whole amount of the down payment can be gifted.If you put down 20% or more, it can all be from a gift.
+With Conventional Loans, if buyers are putting 20% down payment or more, than the whole amount of the down payment can be gifted.
+All of 20% down payment can be gifted:

-- Gift funds for down payment is only limited to primary owner occupant homes and second homes
+- Gift funds for a down payment are only limited to primary owner occupant homes and second homes

 FHA Loans And VA Loans

 Both FHA Loans and VA Loans allows 100% gift funds for down payment on home purchases.
 Even though there are no down payment requirements for VA Loans, those wishing to put money down on their home purchases on VA Loans can get all of the down payment for home purchase as gift funds.